 Deploying a toast notification

-Do you have any users who never reboot their machine?
-You can automate away your reboot reminders using PDQ Deploy and Inventory, PowerShell, and BurntToast.
-Let’s create a package in PDQ Deploy that will show a toast notification to users that need to reboot their machines for one reason or another.
-The idea and process behind this notification can be applied to any other time you’d need to display a notification on a machine.
+Let’s create a package in PDQ Deploy that shows a toast notification to users who need to reboot their machines.
+You can apply the idea and process behind this notification any other time you’d need to display a notification on a machine.

 Let’s create a PowerShell script that we can deploy to computers.